AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-build-metrics.md

 #### Filter container

-You can add a filter container using a filter, or using a filter you create from a dimension.
+You use the concept of a filter container to create a [filtered metric](metrics-with-segments.md).
+You can construct a filter container using a filter, or using a filter you create from a dimension.

 * To add a filter container from a dimension: